Boleskine House Foundation: Aims

 The Foundation's stated aims are to restore Boleskine House and its gardens, reflecting its history as a Jacobean and Georgian hunting lodge.
 In 2019 and 2020, the Foundation stated its wish to open the house to the public once the restoration reaches completion, including guided tours of the principal rooms of the house and the surrounding gardens, and an on-site library focused on local Scottish history and Western esotericism.

 Despite the site's spiritual and religious associations, the Foundation is a secular organisation.
 However, the Foundation has stated that it wishes to engage with the spiritual importance of the property, from its early Christian history as a parish church, to its significance to Thelema.

 Funding and restoration

 The Foundation is dependent upon donations, fundraising and volunteers.
 In January 2020 the Foundation reported that they were 25% toward their crowdfunding target and intended to put in a planning application the same year, with the aim of opening the main rooms of the house to the public in 2022.
 The total cost of rebuilding the house was reported to be around £700,000.
 Planning permission and listed building consent to rebuild was obtained in December 2020 and work has now begun on site to rebuild.

+As of April 2026, Boleskine House has been fully restored and is now available for members of the public to visit.